RocketChat/rocketchat.github.io/handbook/onboarding/marketing/social-media.md

 ### Process

 - Shorten URLs in [Google URL Shortener](https://goo.gl).
-This is for tracxking purposes.
+This is for tracking purposes.
 Ensure that you are signed in with your Rocket.Chat account when using this tool in order to keep all of your links in one place.
     * If you choose to not use a link, ensure that you archive it.
 - Schedule posts in [Hootsuite](https://hootsuite.com/dashboard) the week before they are due to be published.
 - Record your scheduled posts in the [Social Media Schedule](https://docs.google.com/spreadsheets/d/1qIVBC0fUMCBfzRJK2TQA5K0m_gWZc5rNnPsGemZSUxE/edit?usp=sharing) so that they can be approved ahead of being published.